shanflyer/Rune-Factory/Packages/com.unity.ugui/Documentation~/TextMeshPro/FontAssetsDynamicFonts.md

 * Dynamic fonts require more computational resources than static fonts.

-* Dynamic font assets maintain a link to the original font file used to created them.
+* Dynamic font assets maintain a link to the original font file used to create them.
 That means:

     * During development, you must keep the font file in the project.
 You cannot delete it as you can the source fonts of static font assets.
     * Source fonts of any dynamic font assets in your game are included in builds, which can increase build size.